-What job could be better for student than the one which gives an opportunity to travel, meet new people, cultures and earn money.
-One of this kind of careers is a job of a tour guide.
-Twenty-four year old Milena Matiс, a student of Tourism enrolled in the Geography Faculty in Belgrade, tells us about it.
+What job could be better for students than the one which gives an opportunity to travel, meet new people, cultures, and earn money?
+One of these kinds of careers is the job of a tour guide.
+Twenty-four-year-old Milena Matiс, a student of Tourism enrolled in the Geography Faculty in Belgrade, tells us about it.

 What was your motivation and what were your expectations to become a tour guide?